rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 By its light will the nations walk, and the kings of the earth will bring their glory into it, ^2124

-and its gates will never be shut by day — and there will be no night there. ^2125
+and its gates will never be shut by day--and there will be no night there. ^2125

 They will bring into it the glory and the honor of the nations. ^2126

-But nothing unclean will ever enter it, nor anyone who does what is detestable or false, but only those who are written in the Lamb’s book of life. ^2127
+But nothing unclean will ever enter it, nor anyone who does what is detestable or false, but only those who are written in the Lamb's book of life. ^2127

 Then the angel showed me the river of the water of life, bright as crystal, flowing from the throne of God and of the Lamb ^2201